Blake Lively’s Brother Jason Backs Corey Feldman As He Reveals The Name Of Another Alleged Hollywood Pedophile

 Corey Feldman is getting support from fellow former child stars as he continues to talk about the sexual abuse he endured as a young actor in the 1980s.
 Feldman is on a mission to expose an alleged Hollywood pedophile ring, and the Goonies and Lost Boys star claims to know at least six names of alleged abusers, one of whom still has powerful ties to the entertainment industry more than 30 years later.

 In a return appearance on The Dr. Oz Show, Corey Feldman named Alphy Hoffman, the former owner of Alphy’s Soda Pop Club, as his second abuser.
 Alphy’s Soda Pop Club was the hottest club for child stars in the 1980s.
-While the parties were kid-friendly with unlimited soda, the parent-free after parties were a reportedly a different story.

-Corey Feldman revealed he met Hoffman when he was 12 years old and had a friendship with the party promoter for several years before the alleged abuse started.
+While the parties were kid-friendly with unlimited soda, the parent-free after-parties were a reportedly a different story.
+Corey Feldman revealed he met Hoffman when he was 12-years-old and had a friendship with the party promoter for several years before the alleged abuse started.

 “I would see other kids there that I knew.
 Corey [Haim] would go there, too,” Feldman said of the Soda Pop Club.